dechamps/ASIO401/CONFIGURATION.md

 to full scale sample values (i.e. the maximum input level), in dBV.
 Also controls the hardware input attenuator.

+Lower values of this setting increase input gain (i.e. make the recorded signal louder), and vice-versa.

 **Note:** the purpose of this option is to adjust input gain and attenuator settings.
 The value entered here is NOT calibrated.
 The true full scale input voltage may deviate from this setting by several dB, and therefore should not be